Carbamazepine sustained-release capsulesPronunciation

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

-- if you are allergic to any seizure medicines (eg, phenytoin, phenobarbital, primidone, oxcarbazepine)
+- if you are allergic to other seizure medicines (eg, phenytoin, phenobarbital, primidone, oxcarbazepine)

-- if you have a history of seizures or epilepsy, increased pressure in the eye (eg, glaucoma), liver or kidney problems, other mood or mental problems, suicidal thoughts or attempts, or multiple sclerosis
+- if you have a history of other types of seizures (eg, absence, atonic), increased pressure in the eye (eg, glaucoma), liver or kidney problems, mood or mental problems, suicidal thoughts or actions, or multiple sclerosis

 - if you have a history of heart problems (eg, heart failure, heart block, irregular heartbeat), abnormal electrocardiogram (ECG), high blood pressure, or high blood cholesterol

-- if you have a history of blood problems, including blood problems caused by other medicine
+- if you have a history of blood problems, including blood problems caused by other medicines

 - if you have been tested and know whether or not you have a gene type called HLA-B*1502